I'm rubber, you're glue, your attacks bounce off me and stick to you.

 - In Reflec Beat, some objects that you hit (or don't) will bounce back towards the opponent, sometimes splitting into two or more notes.
 In addition, you can perform a Just Reflec attack, which causes one of the reflected objects to bounce back faster and at a more obtuse angle.

-- Tron Two Point Oh, like the movie example (see films) can use the disc to block some attacks.
+- TRON 2.0, like the movie example (see films) can use the disc to block some attacks.
 Jet can amplify the effectiveness with a Power Block subroutine

 - The Sonic Wave cannon in BattleZone II is a Scion-exclusive assault-mode weapon, which will project a hemispherical shield ahead of the player which can reflect any projectile-based attack away, making them essentially immune to roughly 90% of ISDF units.
 It's also possible to reflect the shots back at the attacker at close range, though it's so difficult that there's very little reason to attempt it.
 Thankfully, the AI is incapable of using the weapon properly.
 Both Battlezone games also feature the MITS Mine, a special weapon which generates a magnetic bubble which will reflect away any projectile-based weapon, making it a useful weapon to give yourself a breather in combat.

 - Oyeatia's shield in Gyossait reflects projectiles back at his opponents.
 It can't, however, protect him against melee attacks.